ELECTED OFFICIAL BRIEFING

 1

-What specific incidents in our jurisdiction necessitate encryption?
+What specific incidents in our jurisdiction require encryption?

-Ask for documented cases where scanner access compromised officer safety locally.
-Generic claims about "potential risk" are insufficient.
+Ask for documented cases in your jurisdiction where scanner access compromised officer safety.
+"Potential risk" without evidence is not a policy rationale.

 2